 When it comes to PC gaming, you should try to avoid following the crowd.
-Although, admittedly, it does help if the lobbies are populated when you are playing multiplayer games like Fortnite and PUBG are populated, these games are so big you'll always get a game.
+Although, while it does help if the lobbies of multiplayer games like Fortnite and PUBG are populated, these games are so big you'll always get a game.

 For some time now, Epic Games’s battle royale effort has been a bigger beast than PlayerUnknown’s Battlegrounds, winning the fight when it comes to the Fortnite vs PUBG player count.
-Fortnite now has 45 million players and over 3 million concurrent users, with the PUBG player count hot on its heels, despite the game losing players in January 2018.
-Where PUBG has historically led is in revenue: PUBG made $700 million in 2017.
-That said, Fortnite surpassed PUBG's monthly revenue for the first time in March 2018.
+Fortnite has at least 40 million players a month and over 3 million concurrent users.
+Meanwhile, PUBG's player count has halved since January 2018.

-That said, do not let player count or company revenue affect your decision of which battle royale game to play.
+You shouldn't let player count or company revenue affect your decision of which battle royale game to play, however.
 You will have a great experience with either and should have no trouble finding plenty of rivals to mercilessly murder.

 Whilst the mechanics of both Fortnite and PUBG are similar, their maps are surprisingly different.
-This is most evident in their different sizes: PUBG's Erangel and Miramar maps are 8x8km, whereas the Fortnite Battle Royale map is much smaller.
-One of PUBG’s two upcoming maps will continue this trend, but the other will be a more condensed 4x4km map featuring multiple islands.
+This is most evident in their map size: PUBG's Erangel and Miramar maps are 8x8km, whereas the single Fortnite map is much smaller.
+One of PUBG’s two upcoming maps will continue this trend, but the other, Savage, will be a more condensed 4x4km map featuring multiple islands.